yuurierusan/Top-G-Auto-App/README.md

 ### **_Description_**

 #### This project features a beautiful website of classic classic cars modified and made 1 of 1.
-The website also features the buyers, when they took delivery, and a short statment from each about their car.
+The website also features the buyers, when they took delivery, and a short statement from each about their car.

 ---